Robust inference with knockoffs: Examples

-To make our FDR control results more concrete, we will consider settings where accurate estimates $\Phj$ of the conditionals $\Pj$ ensure that the $\kl_j$'s are bounded near zero.
+To make our FDR control results more concrete, we will give two examples of settings where accurate estimates $\Phj$ of the conditionals $\Pj$ ensure that the $\kl_j$'s are bounded near zero.
 Examining the definition~\eqnref{klj_define} of $\kl_j$, we see that $\kl_j$ is a sum of $n$ \iid~terms, and we can therefore expect that large deviation bounds such as Hoeffding's inequality can be used to provide an upper bound uniformly across all $p$ features.
-Here we give two specific examples.
+(Of course, as noted in \secref{klj_or_Ej}, measuring knockoff quality via the $\kl_j$'s is a ``worst-case'' analysis that will bound FDR universally over all statistics $W$, and may therefore give a very conservative result; for a specific predefined choice of $W$, it may be possible to compute a tighter bound.)